MrShoenel/anti-pattern-models/notebooks/dtw-optim.md

 ![](dtw-optim_files/figure-markdown_strict/unnamed-chunk-9-1.png)

-Since the KL-divergence was not able to converge to the same optimum, let’s plot the heatmap for it, too.
+Since the KL-divergence was not able to converge to the same optimum, let’s plot the heatmap for it, too. *(Note: The below results were not computed with the new `KL_sampled`-function and may deviate from those!
+A quick test showed that the `KL_sampled`-function finds a slightly better result for the example above; however, it still cannot be any of the `JSD`-functions.)*

     # We have computed this previously
     z_KL <- readRDS("../results/dtw-optim-onlyKL.rds")